Uniqueness of generalized conformal restriction measures and Malliavin-Kontsevich-Suhov measures for $c \in (0,1]$: Introduction

 \begin{theorem} Let $c\in(0,1]$ and $\kappa\in(\frac{8}{3},4]$ be related via \eqref{eq:ckappa}.
 Then the two-sided (resp.\ one-sided) chordal $c$-restriction with exponent $\alpha$ exists if and only if $\alpha\ge\frac{6-\kappa}{2\kappa}$ (resp.\ $\alpha>0$).
 Furthermore, when $\alpha\ge\frac{6-\kappa}{2\kappa}$ (resp.\ $\alpha>0$), there exists a unique probability measure on $\mathcal{K}$ (resp.\ $\mathcal{K}_-$) satisfying the two-sided (resp.\ one-sided) chordal $c$-restriction with exponent $\alpha$ in Definition~\ref{def:chordal}. \end{theorem}

 The main ingredient to show the uniqueness part of Theorem~\ref{thm:chordal-unique} is to express the non-intersection probability $\P[K\cap A=\emptyset]$ by some quantity only involving the Brownian loop soup.
 For this purpose, we let $\mathcal{L}_\D$ be the Brownian loop soup on $\D$ of intensity $\frac{c}{2}$, that is, a Poisson point process with intensity measure $\frac{c}{2}\mu^{\rm BL}$ restricted to loops fully contained in $\D$.
-For any bounded set $B\subset\C$, the \emph{filling} of $B$ is defined as the complement of unbounded connected component of $\C\setminus B$.
-Let $\wt A$ be the filling of the union of $A$ and all the loop-soup clusters in $\mathcal{L}_\D$ that intersect $A$.
+For any bounded set $B\subset\C$, the \emph{filling} of $B$ is defined as the complement of unbounded connected component of $\C\setminus \overline{B}$ ($\overline{B}$ denotes the closure of $B$).
+Hence, the filling of any set is closed by our definition.
+Let $\wt A$ be the filling of the union of $A$ and all the loop clusters in $\mathcal{L}_\D$ that intersect $A$.
 We need to consider the following event